maherl/Proj1/paper/sections/03-conclusions.md

 I'm sure Makefile has far more capabilities of which I am yet unaware though.
 I would be interested in learning more about this tool in future.
+In particular, I would like to learn how to better manipulate the files for the HTML output.
+At the moment, the images in my HTML document are far too big and it is difficult to read.